ktomk/run-travis-yml/README.md

   first to get build minutes down, the matrix on Github is not affected by that.
 * Folding supported, Github just has no such nice labels thought.
-* Similar on Github for the timing information as nice as the one on Travis-CI (the display on Travis CI is generally looking better to me, also while the action is running, Github truncates log output).
+* Similar on Github the timing information is not as nice as the one on Travis-CI.
 * First error in script is annotated.
-Further, following output folded to keep things more visible within the Github log viewer.
+If `TRAVIS_ALLOW_FAILURE` is `true` the annotation is a warning, not an error.
+Further, following output is folded to keep it better visible within the Github log viewer.
 * Github has no allow-failure option when running action job steps.
-The job-wide [`continue-on-error:`][coe] may help, see [actions/toolkit#399][at-399] as well.
+Lukily The ***Run .travis.yml Github Action*** has `TRAVIS_ALLOW_FAILURE`, see `inputs.allow_failure` as well.

 ## Copying
 `AGPL-3.0-or-later` see [COPYING], `MIT` for files from *travis-build* see